 1 out of 1 people found this review helpful.

 More reviews by alex193

 Either my nose or my skin causes this to just smell Smokey.
 It reminds me of when women smoke, and then try to cover the smell with perfume.
 I don't hate it, but I just can't get past the smoke element.
 My husband even asked me if I'd been around a friend who smokes.

-a wonderful Lapsang Suchong scent with milky undertones....reminds me a lot of L'Erbolario Meharees or Frapin 1270 scents...balmy, smoky, cinamonny milk teao.....really wonderful...)I'm talking about the old version....)but not for me:)
+Bought it , tested it and returned it...a wonderful Lapsang Suchong scent with milky undertones....reminds me a lot of L'Erbolario Meharees or Frapin 1270 scents...balmy, smoky, cinamonny milk teao.....really wonderful...)I'm talking about the old version....)but not for me:)

 Others have already said it all, it's a lovely unique fragrance.
 But as much as I love it, I find it somehow too foody.
 This is what I like my kitchen to smell like on a rainy chilly afternoon.
 Warm smell of honey, hot tea in the teapot, cozy atmosphere with a touch of something smokey.
 I am not sure if this is what I want ME to smell like.